DrkWithT/Tisp-Language/grammar.md

 # Grammar

 ### "New" Features
- - typenames are all uppercase to reduce word ambiguity!
+ - All typenames are uppercase to reduce ambiguity in parsing.
  - "$" operator is for invoking functions.
  - "@" operator is for accessing something in a sequence.